Nippon Steel's Activities against climate change

 [Calculation method]

-Calculation for the Company and its domestic subsidiaries is based on the Carbon Neutrality Action Plan.
+Calculation for the Company and its domestic subsidiaries is based on the metrology of the Carbon Neutrality Action Plan.

 Overseas subsidiaries follow local regulations or guidelines for calculation.